 - Go with wine, berry, or burgundy instead.
 Since red can be eye-catching and a little more of a stand-out color, ideally a red that is slightly muted with other undertones like magenta red, like rust, burgundy, berry or is nearly always safe, and much more wedding-appropriate than a bright vibrant red.
 Burgundy dresses are actually one of my favorite colors to suggest for fall and winter wedding guests!

 - Pay attention to the silhouette.
 If you do want to wear a brighter red, make sure the rest of the cut is balanced with some tasteful style, will help make it wedding-appropriate.
 For instance, maybe you will select a dress that has a high neckline, some other detail, or long sleeves, and a midi skirt.

 - Consider the couple and culture.
 If you happen to know that the couple or family adheres to traditions or has cultural beliefs that red is not a color to be worn by a wedding guest, then by all means, please do pick another color!

 - Be comfortable.
 My other rule of thumb is if you are questioning the red dress and don't feel 100% comfortable about it, don't wear it!

-For an even longer answer, which I originally shared in 2013, when I was much more long-winded – read below.
-However, if you’d like to see some red dresses that I’ve selected as wedding appropriate, check out these updated picks, which were re-selected recently.
+If you'd like to see some red dresses that I've selected as wedding appropriate, check out these updated picks, which were re-selected recently.
 Also, see our wedding guest dress picks for other ideas for what to wear to your next wedding!